kubedl-io/website/content/docs/recipes/dashboard/index.md

 1. Default Training Container Images

-    You can set the default container images for submitting the training jobs through dashboard by creating a `ConfigMap` named `kubedl-console-config` in `kubedl-system` namespace as below:
+    You can set the default container images for submitting the training jobs through dashboard by creating a `ConfigMap` named `kubedl-dashboard-config` in `kubedl-system` namespace as below:
     ``` yaml
      apiVersion: v1
      kind: ConfigMap
      metadata:
          namespace: kubedl-system
-         name: kubedl-console-config #
+         name: kubedl-dashboard-config #
      data:
          images: '{
              "tf-cpu-images":[